John W. Mitchell (United States Air Force): Post war

-After United States Army Air Forces became United States Air Force, Mitchell was assigned as director of training and operations at Keesler Field, from February 1946 to August 1947.
-He attended Air Command and Staff College at Maxwell Air Force Base from August 1947 to June 1948, and then served as base commander at Godman Air Force Base, from June 1948 to July 1949.
-Mitchell served with the 63d Fighter Wing at Brooks Air Force Base, from July 1949 to November 1950, and then served as commander of the 57th Fighter Interceptor Group at Eielson Air Force Base, from November 1950 to June 1952.
+After United States Army Air Forces became United States Air Force, Mitchell was assigned as director of training and operations at Keesler Field, Mississippi, from February 1946 to August 1947.
+He attended Air Command and Staff College at Maxwell Air Force Base, Alabama from August 1947 to June 1948, and then served as base commander at Godman Air Force Base, Kentucky, from June 1948 to July 1949.
+Mitchell served with the 63d Fighter Wing at Brooks Air Force Base, Texas, from July 1949 to November 1950, and then served as commander of the 57th Fighter Interceptor Group at Eielson Air Force Base, Alaska, from November 1950 to June 1952.

 Korean War

-Mitchell flew again in the Korean War, taking over the 51st Fighter-Interceptor Wing for Gabby Gabreski in June 1952.
-Based at Suwon Air Base in South Korea, he shot down four MiG-15s, while flying 110 missions in the North American F-86 Sabre.
-Among his other challenges as commanding officer of 51st FIW was controlling the "flight suit" mentality of his fliers, which was "a sense of self-confidence and pride that verged on arrogance" where "status was based upon flying ability, not degrees, rank, or 'officer' skills".
-Things came to a head when Lt Col. Edwin L. Heller, commander of the 16th Fighter-Interceptor Squadron, was shot down on the Chinese side of the Yalu River.
+Mitchell served again during the Korean War, assuming command of the 51st Fighter-Interceptor Wing from Colonel Gabby Gabreski in June 1952.
+Stationed at Suwon Air Base in South Korea, he flew 110 missions in the North American F-86 Sabre and shot down four MiG-15 aircraft.
+As the commanding officer of the 51st FIW, Mitchell faced the additional challenge of addressing the "flight suit" mentality prevalent among his pilots—a culture characterized by a strong sense of self-confidence and pride, bordering on arrogance, where status was determined by flying ability rather than academic qualifications, rank, or traditional officer skills.
+This issue came to a critical point when Lt.
+Col. Edwin L. Heller, commander of the 16th Fighter-Interceptor Squadron, was shot down on the Chinese side of the Yalu River.
 As Robert F. Dorr describes it in his book Korean War Aces: